frequency-chain/frequency/SECURITY.md

 - Step-by-step instructions to reproduce the issue
 - Any other details

-**Reminder: This process is only for security related vulnerabilities and If this is a generic issue (no security implications) with Frequency or Polkadot-sdk or any other dependencies please open a regular GitHub issue.**
+**Reminder: This process is only for security related vulnerabilities and if this is a generic issue (no security implications) with Frequency or Polkadot-sdk or any other dependencies please open a regular GitHub issue.**